 - Conor Friedersdorf at The Atlantic writes at length about the newsletters, the reaction to them, and why Ron Paul should be held accountable for them.

-- James Kirchick's long story on Ron Paul in The New Republic from early 2008 gets referenced by many of the articles which came later, so in addition to being good in its own right, it's essential reading if you have an interest in the meta-story of how the news media is covering Ron Paul.
+- That long story on Ron Paul from Kirchick in The New Republic from early 2008 gets referenced by many of the articles which came later, so in addition to being good in its own right, it's essential reading if you have an interest in the meta-story of how the news media is covering Ron Paul.

 - Orcinus is one of my favorite blogs on the web, delivering journalism and analysis about the crazy far right in the US and its complex relationship with more conventional conservatism and the Republican party.
 It has some great stuff on Ron Paul, including an overview of Kirchick's article, an index of Paul's voting record in the House of Representatives, his detailed examination of Rep. Paul's grounding in scary, evil rightwing crazies' ideology and the implications of his obvious appeal to those folks.